 Are you caring for a child from a hard place who would like to attend camp?
-Here is our 2019 Camper Application.
+Check back in early 2021 for our next camp application.

 Please note that the Royal Family KIDS Camp is free for eligible children, ages 6 to 11 at camp time.
 All of our volunteers receive extensive training in working with children from hard places, including abuse and neglect.
-The 2019 camp dates are July 15th to July 19th.
 This is a sleepover camp, and all children are paired with a Big Camper (counselor) who oversees no more than two children.
 No child is ever in the care of fewer than two trained adult volunteers.
 An application must be completed in full before the child can be placed on our roster or waiting list (including pages requiring signatures and an updated immunization form).

 Entrance into camp is prioritized based on whether the child is a returning camper (top priority).
 After camp slots have been filled with returnees, new slots are available to children currently in the foster care system.
 We do open slots to children who have been adopted from the foster care system, but only after slots have been filled with returnees and new children still in care.
 Once a child has attended camp in one season, he/she always has returnee status even if adopted or returned to biological family.

 How to apply for a camper to attend (check back in 2021 for working applications):

 - Complete this online application.

 - Download and print this packet, which contains additional application pages requiring signatures and a letter you can give to your pediatrician about the camp.
-Submit the packet to the indicated address as soon as it’s complete.
+Submit the packet to the indicated address or e-mail address as soon as it’s complete.

 - Send an up-to-date immunization record for the camper to the same address as the other documents.